Leader to Leader

 • Student life

-• Topics of particular importance during the program year
+• Other topics of particular importance to MIT during the program year

 Individual leadership development

 Effective leadership begins with self-awareness.
-L2L Fellows participate in a multi-rater assessment covering competencies that contribute to leadership success at the Institute.
-The assessment yields insights on how Fellows are perceived by managers, peers and colleagues, and direct reports and helps Fellows identify their strengths and areas for development.
+L2L Fellows participate in a multi-rater assessment using the x360 framework, which is based on research at MIT Sloan.
+The assessment produces insights on how Fellows are perceived by managers, colleagues, and direct reports related to critical leadership competencies.
+It helps the Fellows identify strengths and areas for development.

-• Periodically discuss progress toward the goals, obstacles that hinder progress, and ways to apply L2L learning toward leadership goal(s)
+• Periodically discuss progress toward their leadership development goals, obstacles that hinder progress, and ways to apply L2L learning in working toward the goals

 L2L projects

-The L2L projects are a critical learning component of the cohort program experience.
-They provide Fellows with an opportunity both to carry out important and timely work for MIT senior leaders and to apply leadership concepts and tools in a project team context.
+The projects are a critical learning component of L2L.
+They provide L2L Fellows with an opportunity both to carry out timely and important work for MIT senior leaders and to apply leadership concepts and tools in a project team context.

-In support of an executive sponsor and a sponsor, each project team investigates a vital topic and produces information, insight, and recommendations to help inform current and future decision-making.
+In support of an executive sponsor and a sponsor, each project team investigates a vital topic and produces information, insight, and recommendations to help inform decision making and actions.

 Teams are asked to approach the projects as they would any major work project, bearing in mind the importance of a project plan, clearly defined scope, relevant and achievable goals, and alignment with sponsor expectations.

-The projects culminate with a written report for the sponsors and a final presentation at the L2L project presentations and graduation event.
+The projects culminate with a written report for the sponsors and a final presentation at the L2L project presentations event.

-View projects from our Fellows on the L2L Projects page (Touchstone required).
+View final reports from past L2L Projects (Touchstone required).

 Manager engagement

-L2L Fellows are most successful at applying what they learn in L2L when their managers are actively engaged in their leadership development.
-To this end, managers of L2L Fellows are expected to:
+L2L Fellows are most successful at applying what they learn when their managers are actively engaged in their leadership development.
+To this end, managers of Fellows are expected to:

-• Provide input in their Fellow's multi-rater assessment
+• Provide input to their Fellow's multi-rater assessment

-• Actively enable Fellows to apply what they are learning in the work setting
+• Actively enable their Fellow to apply what they are learning

 • Meet with their Fellow and their coach at least twice during L2L